truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< /expand >}}

 {{< expand "Settings" "v" >}}
-The **Settings** icon button has options for passwords, web interface preferences, API Keys, and TrueNAS information.
+The **Settings** <span class="material-icons">account_circle</span> icon button has options for passwords, web interface preferences, API Keys, and TrueNAS information.
 {{< expand "Change Password" >}}

 {{< include file="/content/_includes/ChangeLoggedInUserPassword.md" type="page" >}}

 {{< /expand >}}
 {{< expand "Preferences" "v" >}}
-Click on **Preferences** to select general preferences for the system that unclude changing the display color theme and other display options.
+Click on **Preferences** <span class="material-icons">settings_applications</span> to select general preferences for the system that unclude changing the display color theme and other display options.

 ![WebUIPreferencesScreen](/images/SCALE/22.02/WebUIPreferencesScreen.png "Web Interface Preferences")

 See [Web Interface Preferences Screen]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Settings/WebUIPreferences.md" >}}) for more information on settings.
 {{< /expand >}}

-{{< expand "API Keys"v"v" >}}
+{{< expand "API Keys" "v" >}}
-Click on **API Keys** to add API keys that identify outside resources and applications without a principal.
+Click on **API Keys** <span class="material-icons">laptop</span> to add API keys that identify outside resources and applications without a principal.
 Users can also click **DOCS** to access their system API documentation.

-See [API Keys]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Settings/APIKeyScreen.md" >}}) for more information on adding or managing API keys.
+See [API Keys]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Settings/APIKeysScreen.md" >}}) for more information on adding or managing API keys.
 {{< /expand >}}
 {{< expand "Guide and About" "v" >}}
-Click on **Guide** to open the TrueNAS Documentation Hub in a new tab.
+Click on **Guide** <span class="material-icons">library_books</span> to open the TrueNAS Documentation Hub in a new tab.

-Click on **About** to display the information window with links to the TrueNAS Documentation Hub, TrueNAS Community Forums, FreeNAS Open Source Storage Appliance GitHub repository, and iXsystems home page.
+Click on **About** <span class="material-icons-outlined">info</span> to display the information window with links to the TrueNAS Documentation Hub, TrueNAS Community Forums, FreeNAS Open Source Storage Appliance GitHub repository, and iXsystems home page.

 ![AboutWindow](/images/SCALE/22.02/AboutWindow.png "About Window")